 A very few steps away across the drive is the newly built utility room/boot room.
 This has a washing machine, dryer, another dishwasher, triple sink and a very large ceiling pulley drying rack.
 There is plenty of space for boots, coats etc. There is also a large extra deep freeze and overflow fridge.

-A beautiful room with the original Tudor window to the rear, exposed beams, an inglenook fireplace containing a wood burning stove, a TV and three large comfortable sofas.
+A beautiful room with the original Tudor window to the rear, exposed beams, an inglenook fireplace containing a wood burning stove, a "smart" TV and three large comfortable sofas.

 Back hall leading to: